drvinceknight/VoiceOfTheFuture2014/vkquestions.md

 4. What major scientific policies would you hope to see implemented in your lifetime?

-5. What major scientific discovery would you hope to see in your lifetime?
+5. What single major scientific discovery would you hope to see in your lifetime?